 - 94; 11/94 system, 22-bit MMU (2-bit ACF),FPU,Unibus map

 Which system model you set makes a huge difference on the amount of FPGA resources that are needed to implement it.
-The 11/70 with it’s FPU is probably the biggest in terms of resources, and 11/20 the smallest – but there is also a marked difference between 11/34 and 11/45.
-But besides the resource consumption, there is also the question of software support to consider when choosing a system model; not every operating system necessarily needs the biggest system.
+The 11/70 with FPU is probably the biggest in terms of resources, and 11/20 the smallest – but there is also a marked difference between 11/34 and 11/45.
+Besides the resource consumption, there is also the question of software support to consider when choosing a system model; not every operating system necessarily needs the biggest system.
 Regarding speed, all are equal – unlike the real hardware, the PDP2011 systems all run at the same speed; there is no difference in the amount of MIPS or cycles-per-instruction, regardless of which model you choose.
 One peculiarity is that the FPU will always compute results for double precision – and is thus potentially slower than using the FIS instructions; but note that the Unix-variants will also only use double precision.

-Beyond that, there are several more subtle differences between the systems than suggested in this list; the original systems differed in many details, like exactly which additional instructions were available, or how the exact timing of interrupts would interact with the flow of instructions, which control registers were available to control the way the hardware would work or how it would report unusual conditions.
+There are several more subtle differences between the systems than suggested in this list; the original systems differed in many details, like exactly which additional instructions were available, or how the exact timing of interrupts would interact with the flow of instructions, which control registers were available to control the way the hardware would work or how it would report unusual conditions.
 For details, look in the cpu.vhd, mmu.vhd and cr.vhd files – this is where the main differences are implemented.
 In many cases, the modelcode is used in these files to set signals of the form have_X, where X is a specific attribute.
 As an example, whether or not the CPU will include the SOB instruction depends on the value of the have_sob signal.
 In the core, you will find many model codes that are not listed above, but these have not been fully tested, and may not produce a working system – most obviously those that refer to a non-Unibus system, although even that works surprisingly well for 18-bit QBUS systems like the 11/23.

 The following example creates an 11/70 without FPU: